Improving Multi-label Recognition using Class Co-Occurrence Probabilities: Related Works

 \subsection{Multi-Label Recognition}

 Multi-label recognition is an important, well-studied problem in computer vision, with a wide range of approaches being proposed to tackle it \cite{liu2021emerging}.
-An important line of work has focused on learning disjoint binary classifiers for identifying each class of objects in an image \cite{liu2015optimality,misra2016seeing,cole2021multi,gcnmulti}.
+An important line of work has focused on learning binary classifiers for identifying each class of objects in an image \cite{cole2021multi,misra2016seeing}.
 These approaches require large labeled datasets for training.
 They make no use of information that can be derived from modeling the co-occurrence of different classes, which is especially important when only a small amount of annotated data is available for training.

-Other works have proposed to use recurrent neural networks (RNNs) to model label dependencies in an image \cite{rnn2,rnn1,rnn4}.
+Other works attempt to model label dependencies in an image. \cite{gcnmulti} models label dependencies implicitly by using a deep embedding network shared by classifiers for all different classes of objects.
+Other works have proposed to use recurrent neural networks (RNNs) to model label dependencies in an image \cite{rnn1,rnn2,rnn4}.
 Specifically, they cast MLR into a sequence prediction problem, using beam search to find a sequence of objects having the highest likelihood of being present in the image.
-Like our method, these methods also model label dependencies, but do so implicitly via the hidden state of RNNs.
-This requires vast amounts of labeled data to learn them.
-Recent approaches for MLR have proposed the use of VLMs to improve MLR performance when only a limited amount of labeled data is available.
+Like our method, these methods also model label dependencies, but do so via the hidden state of RNNs.
+However, both these approaches: a deep embedding network or an RNN require large amounts of labeled data for training.

+\cite{gcnmulti} also proposed to guide the training of the deep embedding network using a GCN that explicitly models the label correlation matrix.
+However, during inference, only the correlation implicitly learned by the deep embedding network is used for MLR.
+In contrast, we explicitly enforce label correlations using a GCN during both training and inference.
+We also note that our approach does not rely on implicitly learning label dependencies using the embedding network, as it remains frozen to preserve VLM priors.